adowlin/project-3-brew-exchange/README.md

 ## User Experience (UX)

 With a large variety of brewing equipment, coffee varieties, and brewing methods, users can search for recipes that suit the coffee or brewing equipment that they have.
-This site advances the ther user's goals by providing CRUD functionality to the coffee recipes database.
+This site advances the user's goals by providing CRUD functionality to the coffee recipes database.
 It advances the site owner's goals by being a regular user of the site themselves.

 The User Experience for this site was planned & developed using the [5 Planes of UX Design](https://medium.com/designcentered/ux-design-5-planes-method-b1b1d6587c05): Strategy, Scope, Structure, Skeleton, Surface.